risingwavelabs/risingwave-docs-legacy/cloud/project-check-status-and-metrics.md

   alt="Clusters"
 />

-## Check cluster details
+## Check project details

-To enter the cluster details page and check the information, such as current activities and resource usage, and monitor all metrics of a cluster, go to [**Clusters**](https://cloud.risingwave.com/clusters/) and click on the cluster.
+To enter the cluster details page and check the information, such as current activities and resource usage, and monitor all metrics of a cluster, go to [**Projects**](https://cloud.risingwave.com/project/home/) and click on the cluster.

-The cluster details page includes:
+The project details page includes:

 - Current activities
 - Configuration details